How to use the command 'jest' (with examples)

 jest path/to/file1 path/to/file2

-Use case 3: Run the test suites from files matching the given regular expressions
+Use case 3: Run the test suites from files within the current and subdirectories, whose paths match the given regular expression

 Code: